Sui Lutris: A Blockchain Combining Broadcast and Consensus: Introduction

-Firstly, a high-throughput system such as \sysname requires a checkpoint protocol in order to archive parts of its history and reduce the memory footprint and bootstrap cost of new participants.
-Checkpointing however is not as simple as in classic blockchains since we do not have total ordering guarantees for all transactions.
-Instead, \sysname proposes an after-the-fact checkpointing protocol that eventually generates a canonical sequence of transactions and certificates, without delaying execution and transaction finality.
+Firstly, a high-throughput system such as \sysname requires a checkpointing protocol in order to archive parts of its history and reduce the memory footprint and bootstrap cost of new participants.
+Checkpointing \sysname however is not as simple as in classic blockchains since it does not have total ordering guarantees for all transactions.
+Instead, \sysname proposes an after-the-fact checkpointing protocol that eventually generates a canonical sequence of transactions in blocks, without delaying execution and finality.

 Secondly, consensusless protocols provide low latency at the cost of usability.
 A misconfigured client (e.g., underestimating the gas fee or crash-recovering) risks deadlocking its account.
-We consider this an unacceptable compromise for production systems.
-We develop \sysname such that client bugs only affect the liveness of a single epoch, and provide rigorous proofs to support it.
-The current epoch length for our production system is 24h, but experiments with an epoch length of 10 minutes showed no deterioration of performance.
+We consider this an unacceptable compromise for a production system.
+We develop \sysname such that client bugs only affect the liveness of equivocated owned objects for a single \emph{epoch}, and provide rigorous proofs to support it.
+The current epoch length for our production system is 24h, but experiments with an epoch length of 10 minutes show no deterioration in performance.

 Finally, the last challenge to solve is the dynamic participation of validators in a permissionless system.
 The lack of total ordering makes the solution non-trivial as different validators may stop processing transactions at different points compromising the liveness of the system.
 Additional challenges stem from the non-starvation needs of misconfigured clients coupled with ensuring that final transactions are never reverted across reconfiguration events.
 To this end, we design a custom reconfiguration protocol that preserves safety with minimal disruption of the processing pipeline.